How To Master SEO and Get More Traffic

-I’m no Google mastermind, but I do have several SEO successes as a content writer.
+Take it from me.
+I’m no programmer, yet I have many SEO successes as a freelance writer.

-- My article “Does Caffeine Really Stimulate Fat Loss?” now ranks #1 on Google search for “caffeine fat loss” and “caffeine fat burning” — and it’s on the first page of results for “caffeine weight loss”
+- My article “Does Caffeine Really Stimulate Fat Loss?” ranks #1 on Google search for “caffeine fat loss” and “caffeine fat burning”

 - My blog post on omega fats ranks #1 for “chicken omega 6”